telefonicaid/iotagent-manager/README.md

 -   _description_: Textual description for its display in portals.
 -   _iotagent_: URL address where requests for this IoT Agent will be redirected.
 -   _resource_: Unique string used to identify different IoT Agents for the same protocol.
--   _services_: List of device Configurations available in the IoT Agent.
+-   groups: List of device Configurations available in the IoT Agent.
 The IoTA Manager saves a cache for all the configurations, aimed to be used to fasten the operations agains the IoTA databases.

 The following example shows a registration of an IoT Agent that already have some configuration groups registered in the